Women in Japan

 An essential asset in Japanese society

 Despite Japanese government’s voluntarist announcement in 2014 following the Abenomics policies, especially to promote women’s work, the situation only went downhill.
-As a matter of fact, in 2020 Japan was ranked 121th out of 153 countries in the World Economic Forum Global Gender Gap Report, its lowest record, and eleven ranks below the one held in 2018.
+As a matter of fact, in 2022 Japan was ranked 116th out of 146 countries in the World Economic Forum Global Gender Gap Report.

 In the meantime, the portraying of women as objects, widely spread by pop culture and macho culture still holds strong in the archipelago.
 Feminism as it is practiced in Western countries is not as developed in Japan.
 However, times are changing slowly and Japanese women tend to be more vocal about the inequalities, especially after cases of medical school officials tampering exams to make sure female students do not pass were revealed.
 The #metoo movement, although of a lesser extend in Japan, nevertheless allowed women to speak up about rapes and systemic sexual harassment, especially thanks to the mediatization of Shiori Ito’s story.